 At First 5 Fresno County, we focus on the first 5 years of life.
-We want all children to have a strong foundation so they can reach their full potential.
-First 5 Fresno County is committed to ensuring all children ages 0-5 are born healthy and raised in nurturing homes and communities.
+We want all children to have a strong foundation, so they can reach their full potential.
+First 5 Fresno County is committed to ensuring all children ages 0 to 5 are born healthy and raised in nurturing homes and communities.

 First 5 Fresno County is a public organization that was created in 1998 when California voters passed Proposition 10, known as “The Children and Families Act.”
 Since its inception, F5FC has invested more than $200 million in local programs that provide direct services to young children and their families.
 These investments support high quality preventative health, early learning, and family support services that help give children the best possible start in life.

 The First 5 Fresno County Commission is made up of seven commissioners and a staff that carries out the Commission’s work.
 Commissioners are appointed by members of the Fresno County Board of Supervisors and include representatives from the Board of Supervisors, County departments, and individuals who have an expertise in serving children and families.

 Commissioners meet monthly and they serve two-year terms and can be re-appointed by the Board of Supervisors.

 A comprehensive strategic planning process guides First 5 Fresno County’s community investments.
 The strategic plan is reviewed annually to ensure it remains reflective of community needs.
 For the current strategic plan, the development process included:

 Through this process, the Commission’s Strategic Plan provides a description of investment goals and measurable outcomes.

 First 5 Fresno County has released a new funding opportunity to benefit young children ages 0 to 5 and their families in the communities of Huron and Mendota in rural Fresno County.
 Deadline to submit proposals is Tuesday, August 28, 2018 at 12:00 p.m.